InfiniteOracles/RobloxBot/README.md

 # Bot

+## Overview
-This is a old version of the Bot.
+This repository contains an **old version** of the Bot.

+## Important Notice
-I do Have a newer version but i do not plan on updating this to that newer version or atleast pubicly.
+I have a **newer version** of the Bot, but I do not plan on updating this repository with the newer version, at least publicly.

-This is becuase i do not want people to abuse this script so this is a very old version.
+### Why?
+The primary reason is to **prevent misuse** of the script.
+This version is intentionally outdated to ensure it remains educational rather than exploitable.

+## Disclaimer
-THIS IS FOR EDUCATIONAL PURPOSES ONLY
+**THIS IS FOR EDUCATIONAL PURPOSES ONLY.**